 Please contact your hearing centre if you have any concerns about your child’s hearing.

-If you think your child’s hearing is suddenly worse, please contact Australian Hearing urgently and you will be offered an appointment within 24 hours.
+If you think your child’s hearing is suddenly worse, please contact Hearing Australia urgently and you will be offered an appointment within 24 hours.
 Phone: 131 797